opengisch/QgisModelBaker/docs/background_info/usabilityhub/modelbaker_integration.md

     qmlstylefile: "ilidata:ch.opengis.topping.opengisch_KbS_LV95_V1_4_001"
 ```

-The "outdated" way to do the mapping in the *metaconfiguration file* is still supported.
+The "deprecated" way to do the mapping in the *metaconfiguration file* is still supported.

 ```ini
 [qgis.modelbaker.qml]